 Düsseldorf music legend Volker Rosin: The man behind the children's hits!

-Düsseldorf, Deutschland - Volker Rosin, the popular children's music producer and songwriter, celebrates great success in Düsseldorf.
-The 68-year-old, who discovered his passion for music in childhood, was born in difficult conditions.
-"At 14 I was in love, but also unhappy.
-Then I let my frustration out on the guitar," he recalls.
-The sounds of the Beatles and Bee Gees shaped his youth and represented a valve for him to enable him to break out of social isolation.
-Rosin is not only known as an artist, but also as a singer and music teacher and is actively committed to children and adolescents.
-As RP online has published numerous hits over the years, including "The Gorilla with the sunglasses" and "Das Kamel" likes to dance cha cha ".
+Volker Rosin, the popular children's music producer and songwriter, is celebrating great success in Düsseldorf.
+The 68-year-old, who discovered his passion for music as a child, was born into difficult circumstances.
+"When I was 14, I was madly in love, but also unhappy.
+Then I let out my frustration on the guitar," he remembers.
+The sounds of the Beatles and Bee Gees shaped his youth and provided him with an outlet that enabled him to break out of social isolation.
+Rosin is not only known as an artist, but also as a singer and music educator and is actively involved with children and young people.
+How RP Online reports, Rosin has released numerous hits over the years, including “The Gorilla with Sunglasses” and “The Camel Likes to Dance Cha Cha Cha.”

-commitment and awards
+Commitment and awards

-his commitment goes beyond the stage - Rosin is committed to social projects, including through benefit concerts for children's hospice and other charitable purposes.
-He recently organized a concert for the children's hospice "Möwennest" in Oberhausen.
-He was also awarded the Ballermann Award as the most successful children's song singer in 2016 and in 2024 received the German music author's internal price in the "Text Children's Song" category.
-With his Volker Rosin Foundation, he promotes musical projects that strengthen social skills and structures in children, especially for socially disadvantaged groups.
+His commitment goes beyond the stage - Rosin is committed to social projects, including benefit concerts for children's hospices and other charitable causes.
+He recently organized a concert for the “Möwennest” children’s hospice in Oberhausen.
+In 2016 he was also awarded the Ballermann Award as the most successful children's song singer and in 2024 he received the German Music Authors' Prize in the "Children's Song Text" category.
+With his Volker Rosin Foundation, he supports musical projects that strengthen social skills and structures in children, especially for socially disadvantaged groups.